cydiamy/Repo-1/package-data/README.md

 You can specify a rich HTML description for your tweak by creating a `description.html` file in that folder.
 It is inside a table view cell, but doesn't have a `<p>` added to it.
 The HTML is injected right inside the `<li>`.

+### Custom Depiction Page HTML

+You can add-on custom depiction HTML for your tweak by creating a `addon.html` file in that folder.
+It is injected below the description cell, outside of any section.

 ### Package icon

 In the same folder, if you leave a file called `icon.png`, the script will detect this and automatically add this to your repo's package file, making it show in Cydia.